Thank you for reading our post, please rate this article at the end.

 Without this feedback, your progress will be limited.

-It’s also good to note that there’s almost always an alternative to fighting.
+It’s also worth noting that there is almost always an alternative to fighting.
 Therefore, you can go a long way in educating yourself about violence and how to avoid it in the first place.
 It’s incredibly valuable.

 Response to a situation can determine whether or not you need to defend yourself.
 A significant aspect of self-defense lies in your mindset and taking preventive actions.